bazelbuild/bazelisk/README.md

 For ease of use, the Python version of Bazelisk is written to work with Python 2.7 and 3.x and only uses modules provided by the standard library.

 The Go version can be compiled to run natively on Linux, macOS and Windows.
+You need at least Go 1.11 to build Bazelisk, otherwise you'll run into errors like `undefined: os.UserCacheDir`.

 To install the Go version, type: